ateamofantsintheirprime/OZF-scrim-detector/README.md

     10) [x] Add that filetree to .gitignore, no point other people downloading the logs themselves.
 The application is supposed to find the logs pertaining to any arbitrary season.
     11) [] Add checking that the stored files contain valid data, and if not, make the API request and overwrite them.
     12) [x] Restructure datatypes and filetree
+    13) [] Replace resources filetree with a proper DB

 NOTES:

-- Logs that pass the first round of trimming but not the second round will still be stored locally.
+- Logs that pass the first round of trimming but not the second round will still be cached.
 It would be a not insignificant amount of work to avoid this.
 I wouldn't be able to use the basic make_request() function for it.
+Probably best to not try avoid it.

 - When tackling multiple seasons, the start and end date of the season need to be considered, along side the date that the scrim was played.
 If a team keeps an identical roster between subsequent seasons, where do you draw the line between the scrims being allocated to the first season's roster or the second season's roster.

-- Mercs? unavoidable confusion I think

 - Consider how transfers should be handled?
 Are they recorded in the ozf API? if 2 core players are transferred out of a roster mid season, then post-transfer logs would not be detected properly